boyuanzheng010/boyuanzheng010.github.io/index.md

 Hi, I'm Boyuan, a first-year PhD student at The Ohio State University.
 I am fortunately advised by Prof. [Yu Su](https://ysu1989.github.io/).
 Before that, I received my Bachelor degree in Software Engineering from Northeastern University (China) and Master degree in Computer Science from The Johns Hopkins University where I was fortunate to work with Prof. [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/).

+I am actively looking for research internship opportunities for 2024 summer.

 ## Research Interests

 I am interested in developing **language agents** that can free people from tedious tasks.